Context-level Language Modeling by Learning Predictive Context Embeddings: Experiments

-To examine the general applicability and effectiveness of ContextLM, we further evaluate it on the Pythia family ($70$M–$1.4$B parameters) to assess scalability across larger data.
-As shown in Table~\ref{contextlm_results_ppl}, ContextLM-Pythia consistently lowers perplexity across the Pile, Wikitext~\citep{merity2016pointer}, and Lambada~\citep{paperno2016lambada}.
-Our method gains significant improvement across all the test sets and model sizes: at $70$M parameters, average perplexity drops from 297.7 to 142.7, a relative improvement exceeding 50\%.
+\paragraph{Scaling Law on Pythia} To examine the general applicability and effectiveness of ContextLM, we further evaluate it on the Pythia family ($70$M–$1.4$B parameters) to assess scalability across larger data (300B tokens).
+As shown in Table~\ref{contextlm_results_ppl}, ContextLM-Pythia consistently achieves lower perplexity across the Pile, Wikitext~\citep{merity2016pointer}, and Lambada~\citep{paperno2016lambada}.
+The relative improvement is most pronounced at smaller scales and remains consistent as model size increases, confirming that the benefits of context-level supervision persist throughout scaling.
+These results demonstrate that \MethodName\ maintains both scalability and computational efficiency on large-scale datasets.

-At larger scales, the gap remains stable, with ContextLM-Pythia-$1$B reaching 11.72 versus 12.41 for Pythia-$1$B, and ContextLM-Pythia-$1.4$B achieving 9.54 versus 9.74.
-The consistent improvement in the scale of all models demonstrates that ContextLM is also highly scalable and computationally efficient on large-scale datasets.